Getting Started with ITS

 Purchase additional bandwidth and details are on the Purchasing or Increasing Bandwidth help page.

 The Campus Computer Store

-ITS Help Desk is available to answer your student's computer questions, 512-475-9400.
-The Service Desk is available for walk-in help in the Flawn Academic Center (FAC).
-The ITS Web site also offers information about our services.
-For other questions about IT-related policies, please contact the ITS Help Desk
+UT Service Desk is available to answer your student's computer questions, 512-475-9400.
+The UT Service Desk is also available for walk-in help in the Flawn Academic Center (FAC).
+The ITS Web site offers information about our services.
+For other questions about IT-related policies, please contact the UT Service Desk

 In addition to the products and services provided by ITS, some schools and colleges, including Cockrell School of Engineering, College of Education, McCombs School of Business, School of Architecture, and School of Information also provide their students with additional resources and requirements, such as custom email addresses and laptop specifications.
 Encourage your student to check to see what else may be available.

 Important Information for Parents